Gregor Mendel

 Mendel worked with seven characteristics of pea plants: plant height, pod shape and color, seed shape and color, and flower position and color.
-Taking seed color as an example, Mendel showed that when a true-breeding yellow pea and a true-breeding green pea were cross-bred their offspring always produced yellow seeds.
+Taking seed color as an example, Mendel showed that when a true-breeding yellow pea and a true-breeding green pea were cross-bred, their offspring always produced yellow seeds.
 However, in the next generation, the green peas reappeared at a ratio of 1 green to 3 yellow.
 To explain this phenomenon, Mendel coined the terms "recessive" and "dominant" in reference to certain traits.
-In the preceding example, the green trait, which seems to have vanished in the first filial generation, is recessive and the yellow is dominant.
+In the preceding example, the green trait, which seems to have vanished in the first filial generation, is recessive, and the yellow is dominant.
 He published his work in 1866, demonstrating the actions of invisible "factors"—now called genes—in predictably determining the traits of an organism.
+The actual genes were only discovered in a long process that ended in 2025 when the last three of the seven Mendel genes were identified in the pea genome.

 The profound significance of Mendel's work was not recognized until the turn of the 20th century (more than three decades later) with the rediscovery of his laws.
 Erich von Tschermak, Hugo de Vries and Carl Correns independently verified several of Mendel's experimental findings in 1900, ushering in the modern age of genetics.